mattermost/mattermost-plugin-mscalendar/docs/admin-guide.md

 ### Step 1: Create Mattermost App in Azure

-1. Sign into [portal.azure.com](https://portal.azure.com) using an admin Azure account.
+1. Sign in to [portal.azure.com](https://portal.azure.com) using an admin Azure account.
 2. Navigate to [App Registrations](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps)
 3. Click **New registration** at the top of the page.